bbbbby-99/InsertNeRF/README.md

 ### Insert-mip-NeRF
 It will be released soon.
 ## Acknowledgements
-In this repository, we have used codes from the [NeuRay](https://github.com/liuyuan-pal/NeuRay).
+In this repository, we build our codes based on the [NeuRay](https://github.com/liuyuan-pal/NeuRay).
 We thank all the authors for sharing great codes.